-It’s a poor work environment.
-He is frustrated because he has given everything he knows to give, but nothing seems to matter.
-He feels under appreciated, under utilized, and unfulfilled.
-He’s treated lousy by a controlling leader who never acknowledges his accomplishments.
-He’s tried confronting gently, firmly and directly.
-Nothing he does or says makes things better.
-This staff person is going home every night wishing he didn’t have to return the next day.
-It’s a miserable life, and so far nothing is changing.
-And, he’s miserable.
-More miserable everyday.
-And he’s ready to quit, but so far he has sensed no release from God in this position and believes he is supposed to stay for now.
-So what does he do?
+He was frustrated because he had given everything he knew how to give, but nothing seemed to matter.
+He felt under appreciated, under utilized, and unfulfilled.
+He felt his supervisor never acknowledged his accomplishments and controlled all his efforts.
+He had tried confronting gently, firmly and directly, but nothing seemed to make things better.
+He was going home every night wishing he didn’t have to return the next day.
+He was ready to quit, but, again, he had sensed no release from God in this position and believed he was supposed to stay at the time.

 (By the way, I don’t think God always leaves us in situations like this.
 These times always serve a purpose in our life, but many times God releases us to pursue a healthier environment.
 Don’t confuse loyalty to a bad leader with obedience to God.
 They aren’t always the same.
 That requires walking close enough to God to discern His will.)

 There will be times when, apart from any God-calling, the economics, timing or other personal or family situations dictate you stay for now.
 What do you do then?

 Here’s the reality I had to share with him: The truth is we can’t control our environment.
 We can’t control other people and their reactions to us.
 We can only control how we respond to life.

 Here are a 7 things I encouraged him to do:

 Pray – That’s an obvious answer, but it’s the most powerful answer.
 The question I had for him is have you really prayed?
 Have you prayed for God to change the circumstances or for Him to change you?
 There’s a huge difference in those two prayers.